mrvalimento/push-notification-preview/README.md

 # push-notification-preview

 This package is a push notification preview component based on Material-UI.
+The layouts are based on iOS13 and Android Pie.

 - Provides a preview for regular push notifications on Android devices (including emoticons!)